 Complement your BSN education with a secondary area of expertise.

-We offer four minors through the School of Nursing.
+We offer five minors through the School of Nursing.
 You may also pursue a minor in Penn’s School of Arts and Sciences or School of Engineering and Applied Science.
 If you are interested, meet with your Nursing advisor to build the minor into your plan of study.
 We often suggest that you take a course in your department of interest before formally declaring a minor.

 Most minor programs require between six and nine courses.
 Depending on the specific minor, you may be able to fulfill the requirements through free electives or other courses.
 If not, you’ll need to take summer courses to complete it.